Joe Biden shares his own losses with Parkland victims' families

 Breaking News Emails

-A spokesman declined to comment on Biden’s outreach to the Parkland families, which were described by three individuals who have helped arrange them.
-Biden himself was reluctant to share details when asked about the discussions Friday.
+A spokesman declined to comment on Biden’s outreach to the Parkland families, which was described by three individuals who helped arrange it.
+Biden himself was reluctant to share details when asked about the discussions on Friday.

 "I know how important it was to me, and I know it's important to them, he said.